michalCapo/g-sui/README.md

 ## Development notes

-- Autoreload: `app.Autoreload(true)` injects a tiny WS client that shows an offline banner and reloads on reconnect (handy during dev).
+- Live status: pages include a lightweight WS client bound to `/__ws` that shows an offline banner and reconnects automatically.
+The panic fallback page auto-reloads on reconnect.
+- Autoreload: deprecated and now a no-op; kept only for backward compatibility.
+You can remove calls to `app.Autoreload(true)`.
 - Autorestart: `app.AutoRestart(true)` watches your main package for file changes and rebuilds + restarts the app process.
 Combine with Autoreload for a smooth local DX.
 - The library favors simple strings for HTML; helpers build class names and attributes for you.
 - Validation uses `go-playground/validator`; see the login and showcase examples.